kbjiang/02_study/reinforcement-learning/sutton-barto/chapter-2.md

 \end{align*}
 $$
 - Exercise 2.5
-- 2.6: The spikes of optimal action percentage always show up at step $t=num\_ of\_bandits + 1$, prior to which the percentage is about $1/num\_of\_bandits$.
-This makes sense coz the agent iterate through all arms exactly once in the first $num\_of\_bandits$ steps.
+- 2.6: The spikes of optimal action percentage always show up at step $t=num\_ of\_bandits + 1$, prior to which the agent just randomly pick an arm and with prob around $1/num\_of\_bandits$.
+Therefore, on average, the agent iterate through all arms exactly once in the first $num\_of\_bandits$ steps.
 At each step, it brings down the value of the corresponding Q estimate.
-At step $t+1$, the true optimal action has the fair chance to stand out, therefore the spike.
+At step $t+1$, the *true* optimal action has the best/fair chance to stand out, therefore the spike.
 - 2.7: Given $o_0=0$ we have $o_1=\alpha$.
 $$
 \begin{align*}